Listed below are questions often asked by our shareholders

 What are the procedures if a shareholder has passed away?

 What should I do if I receive unsolicited telephone calls and/or documents?

 The Company is legally obliged to make its share register publicly available.
 Consequently some shareholders may receive unsolicited mail and/or calls.

 Over recent years a number of companies have become aware that their shareholders have received unsolicited phone calls or correspondence concerning investment matters which imply a connection to the company concerned.
 These are typically from overseas based ‘brokers’ who target UK shareholders offering to sell them what often turn out to be worthless or high risk shares in US or UK investments.
-They can be very persistent and extremely persuasive and a 2006 survey by the Financial Services Authority (FSA) has reported that the average amount lost by investors is around £20,000.
+They can be very persistent and extremely persuasive and a 2006 survey by the Financial Services Authority (FSA) (now the Financial Conduct Authority (FCA)) reported that the average amount lost by investors is around £20,000.
 It is not just the novice investor that has been duped in this way; many of the victims had been successfully investing for several years.
 Shareholders are advised to be very wary of any unsolicited advice, offers to buy shares at a discount or offers of free reports into the company.